copperheadCrotch/Survival.jl/README.md

  0.45
  0.45
  ```
 To transform the returned object into a `DataFrame` object in Julia,  [DataFrame](https://github.com/JuliaStats/DataFrames.jl) needs to be installed.
-Using `Survlayout(kmobject)` performs the transformation, a dataframe for the alternative survival data layout is then returned.
+Using `SurvLayout(kmobject)` performs the transformation, a dataframe for the alternative survival data layout is then returned.

 ```
 7x6 DataFrames.DataFrame